 |On the January 2019 the #plantscijobs twitterstorm, the job opportunities posted reached 27,000 impressions.
 The primary source of those job opportunities are the Global Plant Council members.|

-- A Facebook group, linked to the Global Plant Council Facebook page, has been created, in order to post job offers related to plant science.
+- A Facebook group, linked to the Global Plant Council Facebook page, and a Linkedin group, have been created, in order to post job offers related to plant science.
 Those offers are posted regularly, with the hashtags #plantscijobs, #plantscigrants, #plantsciprizes, #plantscinternships

 - Finally, and in order to facilitate networking among the ECR, Global Plant Council will intensify its use of Plantae, as you know, a plant science focussed social platform that the Global Plant Council helped to set up.